ai-aimbot/AIMr/README.md

 ## How can I use kbot?

 To configure kbot for your desired game, simply modify the window title within the provided Python code.
 By default, it is set to work with CS:GO, but changing it should enable compatibility with other games, **make sure the game is windowed/windowed fullscreen**.
-Once executed and a player is detected, pressing and holding the assigned key (modifiable) will cause kbot to aim and shoot at the detected players, without differentiating between teams, I would recommend using this more as an assist, it's good for camping somewhere but not as good for run and gun.
+Once executed and a player is detected, pressing and holding the assigned key (modifiable) will cause kbot to aim and shoot at the detected players, without differentiating between teams, I would recommend using this more as an assist, it works but not enough that in high stakes you don't need to move your mouse.

 ## I need assistance!